0xcert/framework/docs/api/wanchain.md

 ### id

-A class instance `variable` holding the address of deploy gateway's smart contract on the Ethereum blockchain.
+A class instance `variable` holding the address of deploy gateway's smart contract on the Wanchain blockchain.

 ### perform(deploy, signature)